Kate Sanborn: Early years and education

 Katherine Abbott Sanborn was born in Hanover, New Hampshire, July 11, 1839.
 Her father was the educator Edwin David Sanborn, who occupied the chair of Latin and English literature, at Dartmouth College, for nearly fifty years, In 1859, he accepted the Latin professorship and presidency of Washington University in St. Louis, returning four years later to the chair of oratory and literature at Dartmouth, which he held until he retired from active work.
 Her mother was Mary Ann (Webster) Sanborn, daughter of Ezekiel Webster, of Boscawen, New Hampshire.
 Sanborn was a descendant of Captain Ebenezer Webster, the Revolutionary hero, and grand-niece of Daniel Webster.

-Sanborn was educated at home by her father almost entirely, though tutors in mathematics were employed for her.
-Her drill in Latin commenced at eight years with studying a Latin booklet, and continued till she left home to support herself.
-It comprised more than a college course.
-This year after year of translating, scanning, word selection and phrasing, was a wonderful training in language.
-She was obliged to commit to memory some portion of prose or poetry daily, and also to describe something in writing.
-Then followed apt quotations at the tea table, later a good anecdote.
-These teachings and tasks of mind and memory were not dull drill, but part of everyday, social family life.
-While such instruction set the course of her career, it accomplished much more, giving a splendid memory, ready for use.
-Daily writing under skilled criticism, studying the light and shade of word and expression, the use of synonyms, pointed the "inevitable nib" to her pen and also to her speech, so adding another power to naturally great mental endowment.
-It was the love of her father and her love for him which were ever the essential feature of this instruction: there was in it no drudgery for teacher or pupil.
+Sanborn was educated primarily at home by her father, although tutors were employed for mathematics instruction.
+She began studying Latin at the age of eight and continued until leaving home to support herself.
+According to contemporary accounts, her Latin studies extended beyond a typical college curriculum and involved years of translation, scanning, vocabulary study, and work on phrasing.
+She was also required to memorize portions of prose or poetry daily and complete written descriptive exercises.
+Family activities reportedly included the use of quotations and anecdotes as part of her instruction.
+Biographical sources state that this educational approach contributed to the development of her memory and language skills.
+Her daily writing exercises, conducted under her father's criticism and guidance, emphasized word choice, expression, and the use of synonyms.
+Contemporary accounts further described the instruction as being shaped by a close relationship between Sanborn and her father rather than by a formal or burdensome teaching structure.

 At eleven, she earned for a little story her father sent to a child's paper, Well-Spring.